 But let’s PREPARE for the alternative… just in case.

-If it’s spreading – especially if there are reports near you – avoid crowds, avoid travel if you can, and wear a surgical-style protective mask if you do need to go out.
+If it’s spreading – especially if there are reports near you – avoid crowds, avoid travel if you can, and wear a surgical-style protective mask (HC-N95) if you do need to go out.
 Look for one that says it specifically filters out germs.

 It’s not a fail-safe option.
 But it could help when push comes to shove.
 During SARS, one study found that any type of mask at all cut the infection rate by 85 percent among healthcare workers directly exposed to sick patients.
 But remember, there’s no guarantee a mask will help so be sure to use all the other precautions as well.

 Plus, keep in mind, the latest research finds the virus can live up to nine days on surfaces.
 So if you do go out glove up and avoid touching public surfaces such as railings and door handles.
 And use rubbing alcohol or hydrogen peroxide to thoroughly wipe down any surfaces you suspect could be contaminated.